alexii28/alexii28/README.md

 - I'm a high-school developer.
   - I like working in Java. ☕️
   - But, I can also work in Python, C++, and web-languages. 🐍
-  - The next language I am learning is Rust. 🦀
+  - The next language I want to learn is Rust. 🦀
   - I like creating plugins and scripts for games. 📝
   - I am currently working on a Clash of Clans invitation bot. ⚔️
   - I need help with improving my workflow. 💤